Religion and LGBTQ people: Christianity

+While the Catholic view is founded on a natural law argument informed by scripture and proposed by Thomas Aquinas, the traditional conservative Protestant view is based on an interpretation of scripture alone.
+Protestant conservatives also see homosexual relationships as an impediment to heterosexual relationships.
+They interpret some Biblical passages to be commandments to be heterosexually married.
+Catholics, on the other hand, have accommodated unmarried people as priests, monks, nuns and single lay people for over 1,000 years.
+A number of self-described gay and 'ex-gay' Christians have reported satisfaction in mixed-orientation marriages.

 Even within the scope of Christianity, the Jehovah’s Witnesses (JW) denomination demonstrates some of the most intolerant views towards LGBTQ members and the larger LGBTQ community.
 Noted in its spiritual teachings, this religious organization instructs its members to suppress same-sex behaviors and feelings.
 The organization preaches that homosexuality (queerness) is a choice that can be rejected.
-Embracing queerness within the JW organization will result in disfellowshiping, which involves a public denouncement of the congregant and an expulsion from the congregation.In the Jehovah's witness branch of Christianity, LGBTQ is seen as something to be shamed.
+Embracing queerness within the JW organization will result in disfellowshiping, which involves a public denouncement of the congregant and an expulsion from the congregation.
+In the Jehovah's witness branch of Christianity, LGBTQ is seen as something to be shamed.
 Within a study of 245 Jehovah's witnesses, 76% agreed that LGBTQ practices should be discouraged, while only 16% thought these ideas should be encouraged.
 The remaining 8% seemed to have no opinion or were neutral on the situation.
 Another study was conducted on Jehovah's witnesses with a range of ages from 18 to 29, 30–49, 50–64,65+.
 The majority of those who were against LGBTQ practices came from the 30–49 age range, with the percentage being 34%.
 Jehovah's witnesses can be 'disfellowshipped,' leading to ostracism from former support and social groups.
 'Disfellowshipping' can occur if sin is committed that is seen as weighty and is not repented for.
 Homosexual or LGBTQ practices would fall under the category of a sin which could lead to disfellowshipping.
 Within a survey of 187 Jehovah's witnesses, 90% strongly opposed same-sex marriage and would classify it as something against their religion.